eirikhanasand/iikg2001/exam/exam21.md

 ## Question 33
 Security bugs can be very costly to repair depending on the stage in the software development life cycle in which they are found.
-In which stage are the costs highest?
+In which stage are the costs highest?<br/>
 Select one alternative:

 1. Design